aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-xlsb/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+For a Python developer, the need to convert WORDML to XLSB arises when they are trying to add a feature within their application.
+WORDML is a markup language used to represent a Microsoft Word document, while XLSB is a binary file format used to store Microsoft Excel documents.
+Converting WORDML to XLSB allows the developer to store the data in a more efficient and secure manner.

+<h2>How Aspose.Total Helps for WordML to XLSB Conversion</h2>
-For a Python developer, who is trying to add a WORDML to XLSB conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORDML file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing with different formats.
+It helps to automate the conversion process of WORDML to XLSB in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert WORDML file to HTML.
+After that, Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into the desired Microsoft Excel format.
+This API also provides the ability to customize the output file according to the user's requirements.
+It also supports a wide range of features such as formatting, styling, and data validation.

 {{% /blocks/products/pf/feature-page-summary %}}